yangyang9608/D-BPP_Workflow/README.md

 ### b.
 Individual-to-Species Mapping

-This file defines the correspondence between individuals and species for D-statistic (Dsuite) and BPP analysis.
+This file (imap.txt) defines the correspondence between individuals and species for D-statistic (Dsuite) and BPP analysis.
 To specify the outgroup (which may comprise multiple individuals), use the keyword `Outgroup` as the SPECIES_ID.

 Format:
 ```